 In various cultures, the hibiscus plant has many uses, in addition to its ornamental beauty.
 The variety that grows in the Philippines is crushed and its juice mixed with soap to produce a bubble-blowing solution with which children play.

 The hibiscus is frequently used in artwork as well.
 It is a symbol of several countries and regions, including Haiti, South Korea, Malaysia, the state of Hawaii, and the Solomon Islands.
-Red hibiscus flowers are often seen in Hindu art depicting the goddess Kali.
+Yellow hibiscus is the official state flower of Hawaii, where it is also called the Hawaiian flower.